willmusolf/CheeseHacks-2022/README.md

 Created by Andrew Logan, Will Musolf, Cooper Nasiedlak, and David Viggiano.
 Developed in 24 hours for CheeseHacks 2022, a University of Wisconsin-Madison hackathon.
 Special thanks to WebDev UW and the Google Developer Student Club for putting on a great event!

-NOTE: Running the backend from MacOS has proved troublesome with CORS permissions.
+> Running the backend from MacOS has proved troublesome with CORS permissions.
 Recommended that it is run from a Windows machine.

 # Getting Started